What is trauma therapy?

 PMR involves tensing and releasing different muscle groups to promote relaxation and alleviate trauma-related physical tension.

-We have compiled some of the best worksheets for incorporating Trauma Therapy Techniques into your practice.
-These worksheets aim to help your client process the trauma, reconnect with their experiences, and ultimately move towards recovery.
+These resources aim to help your client process the trauma, reconnect with their experiences, and ultimately move toward recovery.

 A popular approach to relaxation, this script can help individuals release tension stored in their bodies.
 A Progressive Muscle Relaxation Script includes instructions for tensing and releasing different muscle groups, accompanied by relaxation cues.

-It is best to use Trauma Therapy Techniques when a client has experienced a traumatic event and may struggle with its emotional and psychological consequences.
 Trauma therapy can help clients process their trauma in a safe and controlled environment, allowing them to heal from the experience.
-You can also use these techniques if or when:
+You may also use these techniques if or when:

 - The client is struggling to accept or make sense of their trauma.